AISquaredInc/aisquared/README.md

 - `ImageHarvester`
   - The `ImageHarvester` class indicates the harvesting of images within the DOM to perform prediction on
-- `LanguageHarvester`
+- `TextHarvester`
-  - The `LanguageHarvester` class indicates the harvesting of text within the DOM to perform prediction on
+  - The `TextHarvester` class indicates the harvesting of text within the DOM to perform prediction on

 ### aisquared.config.preprocessing